vs-ude/fyr-www/content/intro/_index.md

 Fyr will use this path to find its library files.

 Add the directory `$FYRBASE/bin` to your path so that `fyrc` and `runwasm` are in your path.
+The directory `$FYRBASE/src` contains packages of the Fyr standard library.

+Set `$FYRPATH` to a directry that contains your personal sources in `$FYRPATH/src`.
+If `$FYRPATH` is not set, it defaults to `$HOME/fyr`.
+Optionally `$FYRPATH` can contain multiple pathes separated by colon.
+Make sure to put `$FYRPATH/bin` in your path, because this is the location where the compiled programs are put.

 ## Compile and Run